Overview of commercial real estate data types & sources

 Commercial tenant data

 Tenant data, such as current and past tenants, is particularly useful to leasing brokers.
-Leasing brokers will want to keep a finger on the pulse of tenants that are coming and going in any given building.
+Leasing brokers can leverage a commercial real estate database to keep track of tenants that are coming and going in any given building.

 If a leasing broker knows that a tenant’s lease is expiring in a year, he may want to contact that tenant to help them find a new location.
 Similarly, that leasing broker may want to contact the building owner and offer to help find them tenants for their property – either now or in the future.